hotrodorm/hotrod/hotrod-project/docs/quick-docs/maven/maven-arquetype.md

 - `mvn -P sentinel sentinel:verify-database@verify`: verify the structure of a live database against a saved snapshot.
 - `mvn -P sentinel sentinel:compare-snapshots@compare`: compares two saved snapshots for differences.

 Sentinel can help finding unnoticed differences between different environments (dev, test and prod databases).
-Also, if developers have local databases it can also help finding differences between them.
+Also, if developers have a myriad of local databases it can also help pinpointing differences between them.

 **Note**: The Oracle database is particularly slow at producing schema metadata.
-You'll notice the Sentinel can take up to a minute connecting to it.
+You'll notice the Sentinel can take a minute or more connecting to it.
 If this is slowing down your app start up cycle too much, you can comment out Sentinel.
-Alternatively you can perform the validation once a day or so.
+Alternatively you can perform the validation less often -- maybe only once a day.

-### Parameters Reference
+## Parameters Reference

 The automated project creation requires parameters that fall into several categories:

-#### Arquetype Selection
+### Arquetype Selection

 The arquetype selection tells Maven which specific template to use when creating a project: